Welcome to Year 1

 We are determined to be times table experts in Year 1!
 As with reading, it is really important to rehearse these at home as well.

 We will begin working on fast recall of 2, 5 and 10 times tables.
 We will then move onto the 3x tables as the year progresses.
-In the spring term we will be focusing on time, money and measurements.
+In the summer term we will be focusing on symmetry, volume/capacity and number bonds to 20, as well as embedding skills we have already learned throughout the year.

-P.E. lessons are on a Monday afternoon (mostly inside until the end of the Spring term).
+P.E. lessons are on a Monday afternoon (which will both be inside and outside weather permitting).
 We are lucky to be having many of our sessions with Mrs Williams (a secondary P.E teacher) this year.
 Please ensure that the children have appropriate kit on at all times.
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons and hair will need to be tied up.
 If your child is unable to take out their earrings, please provide plasters in their PE bag.

 Thank you – we are looking forward to a great term!

 Miss Reynolds & the Year One team!